wagtail/eslint-config-wagtail/README.md

 (which has ECMAScript 6 and React).
 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.

-1. Run `npm install eslint eslint-config-wagtail eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y --save-dev`
+1. Run `npx install-peerdeps --dev eslint-config-airbnb` to install peer dependencies
 2. Add `"extends": "wagtail"` to your `.eslintrc`

 ## Links